-The Company seeks to provide income whilst also seeking to preserve capital over the long term (5 plus years).
+The Company seeks to preserve capital and achieve capital growth with some income over the long term (5 years plus).

 Please refer to the latest EMT or KIID for the Synthetic Risk Reward Indicator (SRRI).

 If you have any doubts as to whether the investment is suitable for you, please contact a financial adviser.